 Contact support services for further information, resources and training to assist staff to gain and maintain a comprehensive understanding about managing and treating medical conditions such as diabetes and epilepsy.
-Ensure information regarding the health, safety and wellbeing of a child of staff member is not shared with others unless consent is provided in writing or the disclosure is required or authorised under relevant legislation.
+Ensure information regarding the health, safety and wellbeing of a child or staff member is not shared with others unless consent is provided in writing, or the disclosure is required or authorised under relevant legislation.
 Read, understand, follow and enforce the organisation's policies and procedures.
-Ensure appropriate medical management plans and risk assessments are completed, and all relevant actions are managed.
-Develop risk minimisation plans in consultation with staff and the families Supervisor and completed, and all relevant actions are managed. ut psy. ild or Persons Develop risk minimisation plans in consultation with staff and the families at-risk children.
+Nominated Supervisor and Responsible Persons Ensure appropriate medical management plans and risk assessments are completed, and all relevant actions are managed.
+Develop risk minimisation plans in consultation with staff and the families of at-risk children.
 Ensure staff receive regular training on the management of medical conditions, including during the induction process.
-Consult with families to ensure that a system for ongoing communication developed and maintained between families and staff to ensure updates children's medical conditions and/or allergy status are shared.
+Consult with families to ensure that a system for ongoing communication is developed and maintained between families and staff to ensure updates to children's medical conditions and/or allergy status are shared.
 Develop written communication plans for ongoing communication between families and staff.
-Prominently display a notice at the main entrance stating a child diagnose as at risk of anaphylaxis is being cared for or educated by the service.
-Conduct an assessment of the potential for accidental exposure to allerge and triggers of medical conditions.
-Ensure at least one member of staff is on duty at all times with current an approved first aid training.
+Prominently display a notice at the main entrance stating a child diagnosed as at risk of anaphylaxis is being cared for or educated by the service.
+Conduct an assessment of the potential for accidental exposure to allergens and triggers of medical conditions.
+Ensure at least one member of staff is on duty at all times with current and approved first aid training.
 Ensure staff complete first aid training, which includes anaphylaxis and asthma management training, at least every three years.
 Ensure staff complete CPR, anaphylaxis and asthma management refresher training at least annually.
-Ensure staff practice with trainer adrenaline injection devices and asthmation puffers on a regular basis.
-Ensure staff are aware of symptoms of an anaphylaxic reaction and management of a child experiencing anaphylaxis.
+Ensure staff practice with trainer adrenaline injection devices and asthma puffers on a regular basis.
+Ensure staff are aware of symptoms of an anaphylactic reaction and management of a child experiencing anaphylaxis.
 Ensure staff are aware of management of medical conditions and medical emergencies, and symptoms that may require medical treatment.
 Ensure Dealing with Medical Conditions and Anaphylaxis Management policies are provided to families of at-risk children.
-Ensure children who have been diagnosed as at-risk do not attend the service without in-date medication or medical management plans.
 Ensure children's individual medical management plans are signed by registered medical practitioners and inserted into enrolment records.
-Ensure staff know the location of medical management plans, equipment and prescribed medical practitioners and inserted into enrolment records.
-Ensure staff know the location tion is tes to ween mosed and hama dical and hama d
+Ensure staff involved in food preparation are informed of chi